beaker/docs/docs/start/interactive.md

 ### Additional GPUs

 By default, sessions are assigned 1 GPU.
-If you need more GPUs, the `--gpus <count>` flag when creating a session e.g. `beaker session create --gpus 2`.
+If you need more GPUs, use the `--gpus <count>` flag when creating a session e.g. `beaker session create --gpus 2`.

 There is currently no way to run an interactive session without claiming a GPU.
 If you would like to use Beaker Interactive without a GPU, please contact the Beaker team.